 Gingivitis is a form of gum disease that happens when plaque, a naturally-occurring sticky film containing bacteria, builds up on teeth and causes the inflammation of the surrounding gum tissue.
 Plaque produces toxins that irritate the gums.
 This can cause the gums to become inflamed, making them red or puffy, or causing them to bleed.
-Even with regular brushing, it’s important to make sure you’re taking care of your gum line, because a healthy mouth starts there.
+This harmful plaque bacteria can even lead to issues beyond gingivitis like weakened tooth enamel.
+Even with regular brushing, it's important to make sure you’re taking care of your gum line, because a healthy mouth starts there.

 Gingivitis occurs in 3 out of 4 of Americans during their lifetime, but with proper dental care early on, it’s easily reversed.
 If left untreated, gingivitis can develop into a more severe form of gum disease, known as periodontitis, which is a major cause of tooth loss in adults.